isabella232/offer-decisioning.en/help/offer-activities/create-offer-activities.md

     ![](../assets/activity_constraint_segment2.png)

-    If you want to associate a specific decision rule to the offers contained in the placement, select the **[!UICONTROL Decision rule]** option, then drag the desired rule from the left pane into the **[!UICONTROL Decision rule]** area.
+    If you want to add a selection constraint for this placement using a decision rule, select the **[!UICONTROL Decision rule]** option, then drag the desired rule from the left pane into the **[!UICONTROL Decision rule]** area.
 For more on how to create a decision rule, refer to [this section](../offer-library/creating-decision-rules.md).

     ![](../assets/activity_constraint_rule.png)